 The Role of the Parent/Guardian

 Congratulations on your Scout earning the rank of Life Scout.
-As volunteers and Scout mentors, we know that it took a lot of support over the years to have him reach this place.
+As volunteers and Scout mentors, we know that it took a lot of support over the years to have your Scout reach this place.

 This last rank is one where your Scout is very much in charge.
-Encourage and guide him, but it is up to his motivation and leadership to earn the rank of Eagle Scout.
+Encourage and guide, but it is up to your Scout’s motivation and leadership to earn the rank of Eagle Scout.

 As you begin the process, please take a moment to read the Message to Scouts and Parents or Guardians in the Eagle Scout Service Project Workbook.

-We recommend that you encourage your Scout to stay active with his troop, and for you to be active with him.
+We recommend that you encourage your Scout to stay active with the troop or crew, and for you to be active with your Scout.
 Share your Scout’s experiences with others, listen, and be the sounding board and cheerleader your Scout will need.
 Work with your Scout to encourage goal setting and time management in completing the Life to Eagle process.
-As a best practice, your Scout should choose a project that interests him, one that he is passionate about are the easiest to complete.
+As a best practice, your Scout should choose a project that interests him or her.
+A project the Scout is passionate about is the easiest to complete.